paloukari/OrcaDetector/final_report.md

 ### Echolocation samples slowed down

-Here, we can hear the clicks echoing back on underwater surfaces by slowing down the audio speed by a factor of 10x.
+Here, we can hear the clicks echoing back on underwater surfaces by slowing down the audio speed by a factor of 10x:

 1. [South Residents Killer Whale clicks normal speed](https://www.orcasound.net/data/processed/SRKW/orcasite/srkw-clicks-slow.mp3)

 1. [South Residents Killer Whale clicks slowed down 10x](https://www.orcasound.net/data/processed/SRKW/orcasite/srkw-clicks-slowed10x.mp3)

-### Social Structure

-Killer whales are notable for their complex societies.
-Only elephants and higher primates live in comparably complex social structures.Due to orcas' complex social bonds, many marine experts have concerns about how humane it is to keep them in captivity.

-Resident killer whales in the eastern North Pacific live in particularly complex and stable social groups.
-Unlike any other known mammal social structure, resident whales live with their mothers for their entire lives.
-These family groups are based on matrilines consisting of the eldest female (matriarch) and her sons and daughters, and the descendants of her daughters, etc. The average size of a matriline is 5.5 animals.
-Because females can reach age 90, as many as four generations travel together.
-These matrilineal groups are highly stable.
-Individuals separate for only a few hours at a time, to mate or forage.
-With one exception, a killer whale named Luna, no permanent separation of an individual from a resident matriline has been recorded.

-### Conservation

-In 2008, the IUCN (International Union for Conservation of Nature) changed its assessment of the killer whale's conservation status from conservation dependent to data deficient, recognizing that one or more killer whale types may actually be separate, endangered species.
-Depletion of prey species, pollution, large-scale oil spills, and habitat disturbance caused by noise and conflicts with boats are the most significant worldwide threats.

-In the Pacific Northwest, wild salmon stocks, a main resident food source, have declined dramatically in recent years.
-In the Puget Sound region **only 75 whales remain** with few births over the last few years.

 ### Underwater noise

-Underwater noise from shipping, drilling, and other human activities is a significant concern in some key killer whale habitats, including Johnstone Strait and Haro Strait.
+Underwater noise from shipping, drilling, and other human activities is a significant concern in some Killer Whale habitats, including Johnstone Strait and Haro Strait.
 In the mid-1990s, loud underwater noises from salmon farms were used to deter seals.
-Killer whales also avoided the surrounding waters.High-intensity sonar used by the Navy disturbs killer whales along with other marine mammals.Killer whales are popular with whale watchers, which may stress the whales and alter their behaviour, particularly if boats approach too closely or block their lines of travel.
+Killer whales also avoided the surrounding waters [[Seattle Times](https://projects.seattletimes.com/2019/hostile-waters-orcas-noise/)].
+High-intensity sonar used by the Navy also disturbs Killer Whales and other marine mammals [[Scientific American](https://www.scientificamerican.com/article/does-military-sonar-kill/)].
+Killer Whales are also extremely popular with whale watchers, whose ships may stress the whales and alter their behaviour if boats approach too closely or block their lines of travel.

 ### OrcaSound Lab

-Centered within the summertime habitat of the endangered southern resident killer whales, Orcasound Lab is also a good place to listen for ships passing through Haro Strait and boats traveling along the west side of San Juan Island.
-In the fall you can hear humpbacks, and in the summer male harbor seals vocalize nearby.
-The hydrophones were first deployed in 2002 are currently just beyond the kelp about 30 m offshore at a depth of 8m.
-Orcasound Lab is hosted by Beam Reach, a social purpose corporation based in Seattle.
+Because it's within the summertime habitat of the endangered southern resident Killer Whales, [Orcasound Lab](https://www.orcasound.net/portfolio/orcasound-lab-hydrophone/) is a good location for a hydrophone to listen for Killer Whales.
+On their live stream, one can also hear ships passing by.
+At other times of year, it's possible to hear Humpback Whales (fall) and Harbor Seals (summer).
+According to their site, hydrophones were first deployed in 2002 are currently just beyond the kelp about 30 m offshore at a depth of 8 m.

 ### OrcaSound Lab Hydrophones

+Here we see an image of one of their first generation hydrophones from the [Orcasound Lab](https://www.orcasound.net/portfolio/orcasound-lab-hydrophone/) website.
+It is connected to an array of hydrophones stretched for ~200 m along the shore at depths of 5-20 meters.

 ![Orcasound 1.0 Hydrophone](images/IMG_20170818_080230.jpg)

 Source: [OrcaSound](https://www.orcasound.net/portfolio/orcasound-lab-hydrophone/)

-Orcasound Lab is also the home and laboratory of Dr. Val Veirs who first deployed hydrophones there in the early 2000s with physics and environmental science students from Colorado College.
-The node has hosted an array of 4-8 hydrophones stretched ~200m along shore at depths of 5-20 meters.
-Since then, there have been multiple hydrophone deployments, repairs, and acoustic research projects conducted at the node.
+And here's a view of their second generation hydrophone, based on a Raspberry Pi 3 in a waterproof box.  according to their website, it is using ffmpeg (as do we), and storing data on AWS.

 ![Orcasound 2.0 Hydrophone](images/IMG_20180426_120021.jpg)

 Source: [OrcaSound](https://www.orcasound.net/2018/04/27/orcasounds-new-live-audio-solution-from-hydrophone-to-headphone-with-a-raspberry-pi-computer-and-hls-dash-streaming-software/)

-The latest Orcasound 2.0 prototype: A hydrophone cable (blue) connects to the input of the Pisound sound board which is attached to a Raspberry Pi3 which is powered over the ethernet cable (black) that also allows open-source software, including ffmpeg and s3fs, to transfer live audio data to an S3 bucket hosted by Amazon Web Services!
-It’s all kept safe in an inexpensive, easy to set-up waterproof box, plus there’s room for a second hydrophone, an optional external speaker.

-### Orca Sound Detectors

-In the past decade, various researchers have used traditional signal processing and speech recognition techniques, such as dynamic time warping, hidden Markov and Gaussian mixture models as well as spectrogram correlation to develop algorithms in order to detect dolphin, bowhead whale, elephant, bird, and killer whale vocalizations.
-Others have adopted techniques like discriminant function analysis random forest classifiers decision tree classification systems, template-based automatic recognition, artificial neural networks, and support vector machines in conjunction with (handcrafted) temporal and/or spectral features (e.g. mel-frequency cepstrum coefficients) for bat, primate, bird, and killer whale sound detection/classification.
-Many of the aforementioned research works used much smaller datasets, both for training and evaluation.
-In addition, for many of those traditional machine-learning techniques, a set of acoustic (handcrafted) features or parameters needed to be manually chosen and adjusted for the comparison of similar bioacoustic signals.

-However, features derived from small data corpora usually do not reflect the entire spread of signal varieties and characteristics.
-Moreover, traditional machine-learning algorithms often perform worse than modern deep learning approaches, especially if the dataset contains a comprehensive amount of (labeled) data.
-Due to insufficient feature qualities, small training/validation data, and the traditional machine-learning algorithms themselves, model robustness and the ability to generalize suffer greatly while analyzing large, noise-heavy, and real-world (unseen) data corpora containing a variety of distinct signal characteristics.
-Furthermore, traditional machine-learning and feature engineering algorithms have problems in efficiently processing and modelling the complexity and non-linearity of large datasets.
-Outside the bioacoustic field, deep neural network (DNN) methods have progressed tremendously because of the accessibility to large training data and increasing computational power by the use of graphics processing units (GPUs).
-DNNs have not only performed well in computer vision but also outperformed traditional methods in speech recognition as evaluated in several benchmark studies.
-Such recent successes of DNNs inspired the bioacoustic community to apply state-of-the-art methods on animal sound detection and classification.

-### Detection status today
+### Automating Detection on the Edge

-In the research community There is a tremendous interest for an accurate automated Orca Sound detector.
-Although many attempts have been made to create one, today most of the detections are made by people listening to the audio, live or recorded, either experts or self-taught community enthusiasts.
+In the research community there seems to be tremendous desire for an accurate, automated detection system that could process live streams from such hydrophones.
+Although attempts have been made to create one, today most of the detections seem to be made by people listening to the audio, live or recorded, either experts or self-taught community enthusiasts.
+Our project is developed in response to this need.

-### Real time detectors

-The primary value for a real time accurate detector is to produce a timely waring to the vessels in the proximity of the detection to reduce speed or pause extreme activities like submarine military sonar exercises, to protect the Whales and offer a safe passage.
+An accurate detection mechanism will allow the marine scientists to collect more samples and better understand these species.
+A real time accurate detector could also produce a timely warning to vessels in the proximity of the detection to reduce speed or pause extreme activities like submarine military sonar exercises, in order to protect the marine mammals and offer a safe passage.

-Furthermore, an accurate detection mechanism will allow the marine scientists to collect more samples and better understand these species.

-### Detection on the Edge

-Researchers indicate that an audio spectrum up to 160 kHz will reveal new information from these species sounds that has not been yet studied.
-The required upstream bandwidth and cost for such hydrophones though is forbidding.
-This can be solved by an automated detector running on the edge and uploading only the sparse positive samples.
+Additionally, because the required upstream bandwidth and cost for streaming and recording all audio from such hydrophones is prohibitive, there would be enormous value in having an automated detector which could run at the edge and upload only the (realtively rare) positive samples.

 ## Background for Audio Classification

 ### Representing Audio Signals

 Audio signals are typically represented by a 1D vector comprising of a time series of signal amplitudes.
 The translation of the analog audio signal to the 1D vector is done using [Pulse Code Modulation](https://en.wikipedia.org/wiki/Pulse-code_modulation).
-Two parameters of importance during the PCM process is the bit-depth and the sampling rate.
+Two parameters of importance during the PCM process are the bit-depth and the sampling rate.

 ![Sample Audio Signal](images/SampleAudioWave.png)

-- **Bit Depth** - Range of amplitude values that can be represented.
-For example a 16 bit bit depth implies that 2^16 (=65536) different values can be represented
+- **Bit Depth** - This is the ange of amplitude values that can be represented.
+For example a 16 bit bit depth implies that 2^16 (=65536) different values can be represented.
-- **Sampling Rate** - Number of times the audio is sampled per second.
-A sampling rate of 44.1KHz implies that 44100 samples of the audio amplitude are recorded per second.
+- **Sampling Rate** - This quantifies the number of times the audio is sampled per second.
+A sampling rate of 44.1KHz implies that 44,100 samples of the audio amplitude are recorded per second.

-So, for a 16bit depth audio, recorded at 44.1KHz for 4 seconds would comprise of 44100 * 4 = 176400 numbers, each with 2bytes, implying 352kb of data.
+So, for a 16bit depth audio, recorded at 44.1KHz for 4 seconds would comprise of 44,100 * 4 = 176,400 numbers, each with 2 bytes, implying approximately 352 kB of data.

 ### Audio Features for Machine Learning

-Machine Learning techniques have been successfully employed for classifying Audio signals.
-One approach is to directly use a Logistic regression or a CNN model directly on the 1D vector representing the audio signal.
-However, this approach does not take into account the human perception of audio and the time series aspects of an audio signal.
-More refined techniques work on a window around the audio signal and do feature extraction in the frequency domain which give a more robust set of features for the machine learning models to work with.
+Machine Learning techniques have been successfully employed for classifying audio signals.
+One approach is to directly use a Logistic Regression or a ConvNet model directly on the 1D vector representing the audio signal.
+However, this approach does not take into account the human perception of audio or the time series aspects of an audio signal.
+More refined techniques work on a window around the audio signal and do feature extraction in the frequency domain in order to generate a more robust set of features for the machine learning models to work with.

 ### MEL Spectrogram

 Mel Frequency Cepstral Coefficents (MFCCs) are a feature widely used in automatic speech and speaker recognition.
 They were introduced by Davis and Mermelstein in the 1980's, and have been state-of-the-art ever since.
 The Mel Spectrogram attempts to model the characteristics of the human ear.
-It is observed that the human ear acts as a filter and concentrates only on certain frequency components and also gives more importance to lower frequency components as compared to higher frequency compnents.
-The Mel Spectrogram is constructed using Filter Banks each of which focus on a selected frequency range.
-The Image below shows an illustration of the Filter Banks.
+It is observed that the human ear acts as a filter and concentrates only on certain frequency components, and also gives more importance to lower frequency components as compared to higher frequency components.
+The Mel Spectrogram is constructed using filter banks, each of which focus on a selected frequency range.
+The image below shows an illustration of the filter banks.

 ![Example of a MEL Filter Bank](images/MelFilterBank.png)

 Each of the filters focus on a frequency range.
 As can be seen the filters are more concentrated in the lower frequency range and get sparse at the higher frequency range.

-The flow used to convert the Audio signal to the Mel Spectrogram is illustrated below.
+The flow used to convert the audio signal to the Mel Spectrogram is illustrated below.
 More details of the process can be found in this [excellent tutorial](https://archive.org/details/SpectrogramCepstrumAndMel-frequency_636522) from CMU.

 ![Audio file to Mel Spectrogram Conversion](images/AudioToMel.png)

-The below diagrams illustrate the audio signal and their mel spectrogram for some samples from our dataset
+The below diagrams illustrate the audio signal and their mel spectrogram for some samples from our dataset:

-- Killer Whale - Sample Audio/Mel Features
+#### Killer Whale - Sample Audio/Mel Features

 ![Killer Whale Audio Sample](images/KillerWhaleAudio.png)

 ![Killer Whale Mel Spectrogram](images/KillerWhaleMel.png)

-- Humpback Whale - Sample Audio/Mel Features
+#### Humpback Whale - Sample Audio/Mel Features

 ![Humpback Whale Audio Sample](images/HumpbackWhaleAudio.png)